Elysia (band)

-Elysia was an American deathcore band from Shingle Springs, California.
+Elysia is an American deathcore band from Shingle Springs, California.
 Originally called Elysium's Revenge, the band was started in 2003 while the members were in high school.
-Since 2003, they have released two EPs and one full-length album, and have completed two US tours despite almost constant line-up changes.
-Having settled into a more solid line-up, the band released Lion of Judas, on June 10, 2008, through Ferret Records.
+Since 2003 they have released one EP and two full-length albums and have completed two US tours despite frequent line-up changes.
+Having settled into a more consistent line-up, the band released Lion of Judas on June 10, 2008, through Ferret Records.
 The band disbanded in 2008, but announced their reformation in 2013.
+In May of 2024, the band remastered and reissued Masochist with bonus tracks and an insight into the album by vocalist Zak Vargas.

-They have toured and performed with acts like Arsonists Get All the Girls, Knights of the Abyss, Catherine, Emmure, Heavy Heavy Low Low, Impending Doom, Killwhitneydead, Suicide Silence and This Is Hell.
-They also have performed at the Saints & Sinners Festival in 2007.
+Elysia has toured and performed with bands including; Arsonists Get All the Girls, Knights of the Abyss, Catherine, Emmure, Heavy Heavy Low Low, Impending Doom, Suicide Silence and This Is Hell.
+The group also performed at the Saints & Sinners Festival in 2007.

 History

 Formation and early years

 Elysia started as Elysium's Revenge, while the band members were still in high school.
 The band gained notoriety in the Shingle Springs-Cameron Park area with their empty shows at the Shingle Springs Community Center.
 By the end of 2003, they shortened their name to Elysia and added a second vocalist, Justin Chambers, who helped them record their first EP.
-Months later, they penned "Incinerate", a song that has grown to become a staple in their setlist.
-In the spring of 2004 they recorded a second EP with the first occurrence of "Incinerate".
+Months later, they penned "Incinerate," a song that became a staple in their setlist.
+In the spring of 2004 they recorded a second EP with the first occurrence of "Incinerate."
 The release show for this EP features Suffokate and The Frontline.
-That summer and fall, they would write "Triumph" and "Filthy".
+That summer and fall, they would write "Triumph" and "Filthy."